Name: Monument to Brotherhood & Unity (Permendorja Vllaznim-Bashkim/Споменик Револуције у Приштини)

 Click on slideshow photos for description

-This monument at the spomenik complex at Priština, Kosovo is meant to commemorate not only the fallen Partisan soldiers of this region who perished during the National Liberation War (WWII).
+This monument at the spomenik complex at Priština, Kosovo* is meant to commemorate not only the fallen Partisan soldiers of this region who perished during the People's Liberation Struggle (WWII).

 World War II